Udayveer525/Instagram-Automation/README.md

 The repository includes `props/dns_ready.json` as a complete example.
 It demonstrates a reel about how DNS works, with a hook, a network diagram, a stat reveal, and a CTA scene.

 ---

-If you want this, the next useful step is usually to adapt the README to your preferred audience: developer-focused, automation-focused, or Instagram-content-focused.